 Note that I said manage your drinking rather than “don’t drink”!
 Obviously, with all the Christmas parties going on at this time of year it is going to be inevitable that you will end up consuming more alcohol than you normally would but crucially you want to make sure this does not lead to further bad choices.
-Line your stomach with some real healthy food before you go out, not only will this stop you drinking more because your brain doesn’t get confused between hungry and thirst but it will also slow down the release of alcohol into your bloodstream giving your liver more time to process the alcohol.
+Line your stomach with some real healthy food before you go out, not only will this stop you from drinking more because your brain doesn’t get confused between hungry and thirst but it will also slow down the release of alcohol into your bloodstream giving your liver more time to process the alcohol.
 Hangovers are caused by dehydration so a top tip before you go to bed is to have an electrolyte tablet with 500ml of water.

 5) It’s all about balance when it comes to food

 Although there are excesses of food around at this time there are also plenty of healthy fruits and vegetables so make sure you also eat those with some of the less healthy choices.
 Christmas is often a time for getting ill because people neglect the basics so make sure you keep getting those immune-boosting fruits and vegetables in.
-Again if you can limit any time off training through sickness then not only will it keep you in track with your training, it will also help burn those excessive calories.
+Again if you can limit any time off training through sickness then not only will it keep you on track with your training, but it will also help burn those excessive calories.

 6) Enjoy the season.